krazydanny/laravel-validator/README.md

 ### camel_case

-Checks if a string's format matches the camelCase notation.
+Checks if value is a string formatted using camelCase notation.

 Synthax: